imagekit-developer/imagekit-go/README.md

 url, err := ik.Url(params)
 ```

-**2. Sharpening and contrast transforms and a progressive JPG image**
+**2. Sharpening and contrast transform and a progressive JPG image**

-There are some transforms like [Sharpening](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation) that can be added to the URL with or without any other value.
+Some transform like [Sharpening](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation) can be added to the URL with or without any other value.
 To use such transforms without specifying a value, specify the value as "-" in the transformation object.
 Otherwise, specify the value that you want to be added to this transformation.
 ```go
 params := ikurl.UrlParam{
     Path:        "default-image.jpg",